kailashbuki/fingerprint/README.rst

         Generation of fingerprints of a document is a three stage process;

-        [1st phase]: generates the k-grams from the standard string
+        - (1st phase) generates the k-grams from the standard string
-        [2nd phase]: generates the hash values for each k-gram using rolling hash function
+        - (2nd phase) generates the hash values for each k-gram using rolling hash function
-        [3rd phase]: generates the fingerprints from the hash values using winnowing
+        - (3rd phase) generates the fingerprints from the hash values using winnowing

     * **How can i install it on my machine?**

         You can install it in basically two ways;

-        ~ using source
+        - using source
             1. git clone git@github.com:kailashbuki/fingerprint.git
             2. cd fingerprint
             3. sudo python setup.py install

-        ~ using pip
+        - using pip
             1. sudo pip install fingerprint

     * **Hmm! ...
 How can i use it?**